 Step 2: Clone the CodeCommit Repository

-In this step, you need to create a local repo to clone a Git repository on your local computer.
-Then, you should push the contents of the local repo to the CodeCommit repository you created earlier.
+In this step, you need to create a local repo to clone an AWS Git repository on your local computer.
+Then, you will be required to push the contents of the local repo to the CodeCommit repository you created earlier.
 Follow the steps given below:

 - From the terminal or prompt on your native pc, run the git clone command with the –mirror option to clone a bare copy of the remote repository into a new folder.
 This is merely for migration, not for interacting with the migrated repository in CodeCommit.

-- You should change directories to the directory where you made the clone.
+- Next, change directories to the directory where you made the clone.

-- You should specify the URL and name of the destination CodeCommit repository to run the git push command.
+- Now, specify the URL and name of the destination CodeCommit repository to run the git push command.

 Congratulations!
 You are doing well!